bajpai-lab/Acidosis-Cancer-RNAseq/2-DESeq-R/README.md

 pca_data <- pca(vsd_ddstrim, metadata = meta, removeVar = 0.1)
 ```

-8. p value histogram before and after demonstrates efficacy of removing low count entries in step 6.
-To do this, it generates results for one contrast (specified as `test_contrast`).
+8. p value histogram before and after demonstrates efficacy of filtering out statistically insignificant genes by removing low count entries in step 6.
+To make these p values, it generates two results for one contrast (provided by `test_contrast`).

 ## Calling results and significance
 Here we create two lists that contain results called from the above DDS. `res` contains all results while `sig_res` contains a copy of `res` entries filtered for a false discovery rate of `cutoff_FDR` (for this analysis, `cutoff_FDR = 0.1`).